covid19-eu-zh/covid19-eu-data/README.md

 [![](https://img.shields.io/badge/Data%20Source-pcm--dpc/COVID--19-informational)](https://github.com/pcm-dpc/COVID-19/blob/master/dati-json/dpc-covid19-ita-province-latest.json)

-1. The data source also provides all time series data.
+1. The data source also provides the whole time-series data.
 Set the `-f` flag to `true` for `scripts/download_it.py` to redownload all dates.

 ## Community